 In a traditional story, the protagonist has several very specific requirements, and if your protagonist doesn’t meet those requirements, your story will break down.

 The protagonist can also be called the hero or main character, but these terms are imprecise, and for some stories, plainly false.
 The protagonist of Macbeth, for example, is clearly not a hero.
-Nick Carraway is the main character of The Great Gatsby but he is not the protagonist.
+Nick Carraway is the narrator of The Great Gatsby, but he is not the protagonist.

 My favorite definition of the protagonist is from Stephen Koch’s Writer’s Workshop:

 The protagonist is the character whose fate matters most to the story.

 The protagonist centers the story.
 They define the plot and move it forward.
 Their fate determines whether the story is a tragedy or comedy.